reubenstr/zuko/README.md

 ### ROS2 Workspace

-ROS2 quadruped source code: https://github.com/reubenstr/quad_ws
+ROS2 source code is contained the quad_ws directory.

 ### My contributions
 - Frame redesign using larger servos, providing more space for electronics, rework of the leg/hip system, and addition of aesthetic features (tail, etc).